-Chewing

-Dogs are natural chewers, and, when given the proper outlet, chewing can be an excellent source of enrichment, mental stimulation, and stress relief.
+Chewing is a natural behavior for dogs, and we cannot and (should not) attempt to eliminate (or punish) it, as this will only cause confusion, anxiety, and likely resentment.
+However, we can teach dogs what is appropriate to chew and what isn't, and given the proper outlet, chewing can be an excellent source of enrichment, mental stimulation, and stress relief.
 Be sure to have plenty of appropriate chew toys that can help keep them occupied and be enriching for them throughout the day.